 You must have very clear goals and criteria for selection.
 Unfortunately, too many people go by their ‘feelings’ of what looks good, and who sounds better.
 Buy with:

 - Processes (Do they have well-defined processes for implementation, training, and support?)

 Apply the 80-20 rule.
 Nothing is perfect, nothing is 100%.
 Be ready to make compromises.

-Again, the only way to get maximum out of demonstrations is preparation.
+Again, the only way to get the maximum out of demonstrations is preparation.
 I have seen too many demonstrations where they are all over the place.
 In the previous section, I mentioned you must know what you want.
 Write it down.
 Here is a simple guideline.

 1. Write your current workflow.
 Office workflow, from patient calling for appt, check-in to check-out.
-List your staff, write down who does what and in what order.
+List your staff, and write down who does what and in what order.

 2. Identify ‘gaps’ or ‘areas of improvement’ in your workflow map.